Bourkekev/ms4-power-fitness-gym/TESTING.md

 The tests for the news app test creating a new news post.
 There is some set up for the tests, a test user and a test post are created, and the tests check for the new post content, status code 200 and correct template for the news listings and news post detail page.
 There is a test for a 404 response from a non-existing news post.

+### Community App

+The tests for the message board checks the status code of the page, that the /community/ url uses the correct view and that the Community Topics page contains an add_topic link.

+Then it tests creating a new news post.
+There is some set up for the tests, a test user and a test topic and post are created, and the tests check for the new post content, author and that the community_topics view returns status 200, checks it contains the test content, and uses the correct template.

+### Products App

+The tests for the products, check that the product page loads with status code of 200,

 ## Manual Testing

 ### Testing Save info in webhook handler